ploomber/scaffold/src/ploomber_scaffold/template/README.md

 ploomber interact
 ```

-## Exporting to Kubernetes or Airflow
+## Exporting to Kubernetes or Airflow for large-scale training

 If you want to export to Airflow or Kubernetes, add "soopervisor" to your
 dependencies and check out the docs: https://soopervisor.readthedocs.io/